 At the time that Rogers proposed the Client Centered Approach, it was not vastly popular because psychodynamic and behavioral approaches were being used.
 It was not even called client centered therapy at the time it was developed, it was named non-directive therapy.

-The center of the theory is changing the client’s self perception into something more positive.
-The way this is achieved is through open ended questions, letting the client speak on what comes to their mind and then the facilitator will ask questions that enable them to expand on their own thought processes.
+The center of the theory is changing the client’s self-perception into something more positive.
+The way this is achieved is through open-ended questions, letting the client speak on what comes to their mind and then the facilitator will ask questions that enable them to expand on their own thought processes.
+Outside of the therapist's office, the patient can continue this process on their own.

 Example of Client Centered Therapy